seanjmcm/VDetect/writeup_SMcM.md

 |hist_feat      | True      |
 |hog_feat       | True      |

-In retrospect, instead of using "ALL", processing time may have been saved by using channel 3 only.
+In retrospect, instead of using "ALL", processing time may have been saved by using channel 2 only.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-In section 2 of `trafficDetect.ipynb` trained a support vector machine (SVM) with radial basis function kernel using the scikit learn svm function as follows:
+In section 2 of `trafficDetect.ipynb` I trained a support vector machine (SVM) with radial basis function (rbf) kernel using the scikit learn svm function on the selected HOG features as follows:
 `svc = svm.SVC(C=1.5, cache_size=250, class_weight=None, coef0=0.0, decision_function_shape='ovr', degree=3, gamma='auto', kernel='rbf',max_iter=-1, probability=False, random_state=None, shrinking=True, tol=0.001, verbose=False)`

 I also tried C values of 0.5 and 1.1 but 1.5 seemed to give the highest prediction accuracy.